Currently using Google Analytics 4 (GA4) and not seeing value?

 Track a few key conversion events of interest

-Use the Mixpanel Marketing KPI Template (opens in a new tab) to build your initial board
+- Use the Mixpanel Marketing KPI Template to build your initial board

+Mixpanel has a Google Tag Manager (GTM) custom template which can be leveraged to implement events within an hour.
+The template initializes the Mixpanel JavaScript SDK with similar calls as outlined in the above section.
 We recommend setting up the following in the custom template to get started quickly: a) Choose to auto-track pages, b) Set your conversion events.
-Once done, Mixpanel will start receiving page views and key conversion events.
+Once done, Mixpanel will start receiving page views and key conversion events.Customer Data Platforms (CDPs)

-Customer Data Platforms (CDPs) like Segment (opens in a new tab): CDPs have always tracked event data and synthesized them into sessions for Universal Analytics.
+CDPs like Segment have always tracked event data and synthesized them into sessions for Universal Analytics.
 You can add Mixpanel as a destination to your CDP and immediately start receiving the same data as your other destinations.
+Since CDPs already collect all your data via 1 SDK and route to many downstream destinations, enabling Mixpanel is straightforward.
+Simply go to your CDP settings and add Mixpanel as a destination:

-- which events and properties to send → only send what matters
+- Which events and properties to send → only send what matters

-- edit any mappings/editing/filtering that has to be done on the data → ensure high data quality and governance
+- Edit any mappings/editing/filtering that has to be done on the data → ensure high data quality and governance

-- connection settings, or CDP specific settings for data syncs → control over how data is sent
+- Connection settings, or CDP specific settings for data syncs → control over how data is sent

-For most cases, we recommend starting fresh.
+Mixpanel’s data model is fundamentally different from UA.
+As such, the process of importing old data with a different format has many potential issues - identity management, data discrepancies, etc. It may be worth considering your use cases for importing old data before proceeding, as matching users and data across the systems can be time consuming.
+Mixpanel Support is here to help if you need advice how to go about importing the historical data.
+Consequently, for most cases, we recommend starting fresh when migrating from UA.
 In the cases where historical data is essential, we recommend loading a year’s worth (or less) of historical data during your migration.
 This will allow your team to review year-over-year trends easily and do historical analysis as needed.
-To backfill data, we recommend:
+To backfill data, we recommend:- If you have a CDP, this should be straightforward

-- Utilize the CDPs backfilling feature, like Segment Replay (opens in a new tab), to re-send historical data to Mixpanel
+- Utilize the CDP’s backfilling feature, like Segment Replay, to re-send historical data to Mixpanel

 - For any other implementation method